ajaykumar4127/phd2mm/README_phd2mmAppInfo.md

 7.6.
 Show or Hide Certain Columns: You can right-click any of the column headers (except for the Mod Folder Path + Name column and the Order / Mod Order Number column) to show or hide the columns. <br>
 7.7.
 Image Hover: You can hover over an image in the Image column to see a larger preview (around 512x512 resolution) of the mod. <br>
 7.8.
-Open Mod Folder: Right-click any mod to open a menu then click the \"Open Mod Folder\" option.
+Open Mod Folder: Right-click any mod to open a menu then click the Open Mod Folder option.
 This will open the folder of the selected mod. <br>
 7.9.
-Open Mod Link in your Default Browser: Right-click any mod to open a menu then click the \"Open Mod Link in your Default Browser\" option.
+Open Mod Link in your Default Browser: Right-click any mod to open a menu then click the Open Mod Link in your Default Browser option.
 This will open the selected mod's link in your default browser. <br>
 7.10.
-Mod Randomization: The mod randomization options are located in the \"Settings\" tab.
+Mod Randomization: The mod randomization options are located in the Settings tab.
 You can activate this feature by clicking the
-\"Randomize Mods\" button. <br>
+Randomize Mods button. <br>
 WARNING: This simple mod randomization does not take mod conflicts into account. <br>
 7.11.
-Theme Manager: Located in the \"Theme Manager\" tab.
-To know more, please visit the \"Themes Info\" tab."
+Theme Manager: Located in the Theme Manager tab.
+To know more, please visit the Themes Info tab."